 A friend recently started blogging for her NGO.
 She asked me for a few tips on blogging.
 Instead of just sharing with her what I have learned I thought I would share it here for everybody to benefit and connect better with their tribe. -Writing about topics you are passionate about makes things a lot… Read more about Blogging, where do I start?

 Are you informed?
 And if you believe so, who delivered your news?
 How well do you know them and how they make their living?
 (Hint: someone paid them.)
-These are just a few question to ask before you read one more article in a newspaper, blog or watch one more pundit on TV, Youtube or… Read more about A news refresher
+These are just a few questions to ask before you read one more article in a newspaper, blog or watch one more pundit on TV, Youtube or… Read more about A news refresher

 “Your dream is my dream now, and I’ll make it come true.” — Lady Sybil to Gwen in Downton Abbey.
 You can read the rest of this post on Huffington Books.
 I wrote my latest Huffington Post article starting with that beautiful quote from Downton Abbey with Ryan and Amy Green, Amy Dale, Anthony Vigilate,… Read more about Your Dream Is My Dream